juleskers/esphome_component_bthome/components/docs/beethowen_transmitter.rst

 send
 ~~~~
-This action collects all connected sensor data and sends them thorugh the beethowen channel.
+This action collects all connected sensor data and sends them through the beethowen channel.

 Configuration variables:
 ************************